South Liverpool FC History

 2011/12 was all change as Souths first team moved into the West Cheshire League third division and won the league title impressively winning every league away game (a club record).
 The reserves took the Second Divison Zingari Combination title and were elected to the West Cheshire League while the under 18 Youth team returned an impressive third place in the West Cheshire Leagues Youth division.

 This was supported by the newly expanded youth set up where South put out ten teams in the Belle Vale and Merseyside & Halewood youth leagues.
 Mark Eyres leading the set up having previsouly led Burford FC .

 They also look to finalise a secure tenure at the North Field allowing the club’s committee to continue its well organised development.
 Pitch barriers were installed for the start of 2011/12 and dugouts followed along with hard standing making it way round the barriers.

 South Liverpool boasts a number of well known ex players including Jimmy Case and John Aldridge who both started their careers at South.

-Manager Martin Ryman has been in charge since August 2001 and his assistant is Kenny Deakin who managed at Mossley Hill but his South connection is strong having played for South in the 1980’s in the NPL and been Martin assistant since 2003.
+Manager Martin Ryman has been in charge since August 2001 and his assistant is Kenny Deakin who managed at Mossley Hill but his South connection is strong having played for South in the 1984/5 in the NPL and has been Martin assistant since 2003.

 South Liverpool F.C.
 Club Badge